 - Get information to manage inventory better than any competitor

 Dell got moving at a point in time when the pace of innovation in computing was intense.
 I mean people talked about ‘will we hit the 1 ghz limit!’
 So Dell’s inventory advantage meant it could avoid the massive cost of part obsolescence (i.e. pass the numbers test).

 Interestingly, Dell’s business model was also their strategy.
 Competitors didn’t want to copy them!

 If competition sold direct, they would disrupt their existing reseller distribution channel who they depended on.
 Classic innovators dilemma.

-So what’s the key learnings?
+So what’re the key learnings?
 When you can change the economics of an industry and it’s political suicide to change and replicate, you create a competitive advantage.
 Going direct to customers enables you to get data which 1/ keeps you relevant and 2/ can powerfully impact your supply chain and procurement procedures.

 How can data be key to your startup business model and strategy?

 These examples could be put in another box, but I want to illustrate how important timing is.
-A raising tide raises all ships.
+A rising tide raises all ships.
 You just need to be there at the right time the tide is rising.
-There is typically a catalysing driver such as the internet to be aware of.
+There is typically a catalyzing driver such as the internet to be aware of.
 Perhaps blockchain is yours?
 Look out for something that seems a little weird that could potentially have a big impact if things go right.